TendaiPhikiso/PortfolioDesign/README.md

 This was my first web design project I undertook (For Fun).
 ### Disclaimer:
 The Web design was created without any layout plan, typography etc. I just wanted to have a go and experiment with designing sites using figma.
-There is a lot of room for imporvement.
+There is a lot of room for improvements of course.

 ## Design Versions
 You can View in (PDF or PNG) for the: